Frequently Asked Questions about Marine Surveys

 Why should I pay for a survey?

 The two most common reasons surveys are performed are from requests by financing/insuring institutions and prospective buyers that are seeking the true condition of the vessel.
-We realize some surveys can be somewhat costly but the truth of the matter is most surveys identify numerous conditions that should be remedied before or immediately after a purchase.
+I realize some surveys can be somewhat costly but the truth of the matter is most surveys identify numerous conditions that should be remedied before or immediately after a purchase.
 Typically the cost of these remedies far outweigh the cost of the survey as the remedies of the noted conditions can be negotiated into the final agreed upon sale price or the remedies can be performed before contract closure.
 The most important benefit from a survey is the confidence you gain in knowing the vessel you are entertaining family and friends on is in safe condition.

 What is not included in a survey?

 Although we strive to examine as much of the vessel as possible we cannot; 1.
 Remove nail or screw fastened panels or sections, 2.
 Open and/or pressure test tanks, 3.
 Perform destructive testing such as drilling or cutting holes or the removal of paints and gelcoats.
-Based on discoveries noted during the survey we may recommend further destructive testing, sampling or disassembly by qualified technicians.
+Based on discoveries noted during the survey we may recommend some destructive testing, sampling or disassembly by qualified technicians.

 What criteria do you follow when performing a survey?